modelica/Encryption-and-Licensing/doc/SEMLA.md

 Standard error code:

-- \<error message> - an error message suitable for display

 - \<error code> is one of the following:

 	- 1 - Command not understood

-	- 2 - Too low version of the protocol – only after VERSION
+	- 2 - Too low version of the protocol – only after message VERSION

-	- 3 - The LVE doesn’t handle licensing – only after FEATURE or LICENSE
+	- 3 - The LVE doesn’t handle licensing – only after message FEATURE or LICENSE

-	- 4 - File not found – only after FILE or LIB
+	- 4 - File not found – only after message FILE or LIB

-	- 5 - This tool is not allowed to decrypt that file – only after FILE
+	- 5 - This tool is not allowed to decrypt that file – only after message FILE

 	- 6 - File I/O error

 	- 7 - License error

 	- 8 - Other error

+- \<error message> - an error message suitable for display

 ### Authentication

-The LVE contains a list of the public keys of the tools that it trusts; It will only connect to those tools.
+The LVE contains a list of the public keys of the tools that it trusts.
+It will only connect to those tools.

-The tools implicitly trusts the LVE as only the LVE can licenses and decrypts the MLC.
+The tools implicitly trusts the LVE as only the LVE can provide licenses and decryption of the MLC.

 ### Handshake

-- 1 the tool initiates a cryptographic handshake according to TLS 1.2.
+- 1 - the tool initiates a cryptographic handshake according to TLS 1.2.

-- 2 the tool sends the highest version of the protocol it supports (integer): “VERSION \<version>”
+- 2 - the tool sends the highest version of the protocol it supports (integer): “VERSION \<version>”

-- 3 the LVE responds with the highest version of the protocol supported: “VERSION \<version>”
+- 3 - the LVE responds with the highest version of the protocol it supports: “VERSION \<version>”
-	- If tool-version < lve-version, the reply is: “NO \<reason>”.
+	- If tool-version is less than the LVE-version, then the reply is: “NO \<reason>”.

-- 4 the tool sends a path: “LIB \<path>”
+- 4 - the tool sends a path: “LIB \<path>”
 	- If only the “.library” folder was extracted from the MLC, "\<path>" is the path to the library archive

 	- If the entire contents of the MLC was extracted, "\<path>" is the path to the top-level directory of the library

-- 5 the LVE responds: “YES”.
+- 5 - the LVE responds: “YES”.

 ### License check

 #### Check for a feature

-- 1 the tool sends: “FEATURE \<feature name>”
+- 1 - the tool sends: “FEATURE \<feature name>”
-- 2 the LVE responds: “YES” or “NO \<reason>”
+- 2 - the LVE responds: “YES” or “NO \<reason>”

 #### Simplified license check

-The LVE may **optionally** allow a simplified license check.
+The LVE may **optionally** allow for a simplified license check.

 In the simplified check, tool only asks for permission for the user to use an entire top-level package contents.

-- 1 the tool sends: “LICENSE \<package name>”
+- 1 - the tool sends: “LICENSE \<package name>”
-- 2 the LVE answers one of:
+- 2 - the LVE answers one of:
 	- “YES”
 	- “NO \<reason>”
 	- “NOTSIMPLE” in case simplified license check is not supported.